k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 #### SimpleMaskingFormat

-Fabric 8.0 offers this Actor to run a simple formatting logic.
+Fabric 8.0 includes this Actor to run a simple formatting logic.
 This Actor works in 2 modes:

 - **Normalize** - normalizes the original value to get a normalized (’naked‘) value.
-It removes from original value all the characters that are in the **formatDeny** (back list) and/or that are not in the **formatAllow** (white list)  parameters.
+It removes from the original value all the characters that are in the **formatDeny** (backlist) and/or that are not in the **formatAllow** (white list)  parameters.

 - **Format** - adds to normalized ('naked') value the formatting characters for building an output value that has the same format as the input’s original value.